E. Honda: Live-action

+Animation

 Honda appears as one of the more prominent characters to appear in the second half of Street Fighter II: The Animated Movie, unlike a majority of the characters that were not heavily involved in the backstory of the game.
 He is voiced by Daisuke Gori in the original Japanese version and by Richard Epcar in the English dub.
 His personality is relatively unchanged from that in the games, however his goal is shown to be to fight for cash compared to his in-game goal of proving the strength of sumo to the world.
 Several aspects of his character appearance here saw usage in the Street Fighter Alpha series much like many other characters, but more so in the Capcom vs. SNK games, where outright nods (such as his run animation being a direct copy of his attempt to charge into Bison) were included in the game.
 He is first seen wrestling with Dhalsim in Calcutta to win prize money.
 Dhalsim manages to slip away from his grip however, and attempts to mentally subdue Honda.
 Ryu's presence however distracts Dhalsim enough for Honda to regain control of the match and win due to forfeit.
 Honda catches up with Ryu, recognizing he helped him win and the fact Ryu is a fellow Japanese fighter, giving him half the prize money as well as a place to stay for a while.
 Near the movie's climax, Guile and Bison find Ryu while he is with Honda in the mountains.
 While Ryu tries to deal with a brainwashed Ken, Honda charges forward to take on Bison, only for Bison to teleport out of his path and Ken strikes him which sends him stumbling forward, straight into Balrog.
 He and Balrog end up fighting, eventually with both of them falling off a nearby cliff.
 However Honda seems to recover quickly enough, seen lugging both the unconscious Balrog and Guile (who was knocked out by Bison) back just as Ryu and Ken apparently defeat Bison.

 Paul Dobson voices Honda in the animated series, where he works for the team as a computer whiz.